Machine-Made Media: Monitoring the Mobilization of Machine-Generated Articles on Misinformation and Mainstream News Websites: Background and Related Work

-\textbf{Detecting Machine-Generated Media.} Several approaches have been used to detect machine-generated text.
+\textbf{Detecting Machine-Generated Media.} Several approaches have been developed to detect machine-generated text.
 BERT-defense~\cite{ippolito2020automatic} for instance uses a BERT-based~\cite{devlin2019bert} model to identify machine-generated texts.
 DetectGPT~\cite{mitchell2023detectgpt} approximates the probabilistic curvature of specific LLMs for zero-shot detection.
-Mitchell et~al.\ show that if the specific model that is used to generate text is known and can be readily queried to obtain the log probabilities of pieces of text, then it is possible to easily differentiate synthetic articles from human-written news articles.
+Mitchell et~al.\ show that if the specific model used to generate text is known and can be readily queried to obtain the log probabilities of pieces of text, then it is possible to easily differentiate synthetic articles from human-written news articles, achieving a 0.97 AUROC for the XSum dataset.
 Zhong et~al.~\shortcite{zhong2020neural} propose a graph-based approach that considers the factual structure of articles to detect machine-generated text.

 Our work depends on accurately identifying machine-generated articles across news websites.
 As shown in previous works, however, many machine learning models trained to detect synthetic texts overfit to their training domain, the token distribution of the model used to generate the synthetic texts, and the topics that they were trained on~\cite{mitchell2023detectgpt,uchendu2020authorship,lin-etal-2022-truthfulqa}.
 For example, models trained to detect synthetic news articles, often fail to detect shorter machine-generated tweets.
 Despite these shortcomings, as illustrated by Pu et al.~\shortcite{pu2022deepfake}, classifiers focused on only one domain can often perform exceedingly well on datasets seen ``in-the-wild.''
-Adversarially training a RoBERTa~\cite{liu2019roberta} based classifier, Pu et~al. achieve an F1 classification score of 87.4–91.4 on a test dataset made up of synthetic news articles purchased from AI Forger and Article Forge.
-Unlike in other domains, such as tweets or comments, news articles tend to be longer, allowing for greater precision in their classification~\cite{pu2022deepfake}.
+Adversarially training a RoBERTa~\cite{liu2019roberta} based classifier, Pu et~al. achieve an $F_1$-classification score of 87.4–91.4 on a test dataset made up of synthetic news articles purchased from AI Forger and Article Forge.
+Unlike in other domains, such as tweets or comments, news articles tend to be longer, allowing for greater precision in their classification~\cite{pu2022deepfake,sadasivan2023can}.